-Their flashcards are fortunately much more than typical cards, which you just flip around to see whether you do know the word you’re being asked about.
-Italy Made Easy’s flashcards are a fun and surprisingly complex tool.
-They offer numerous study modes, which you can see on the following screenshot on the right:
+These flashcards are fortunately much more than typical cards, which you just flip around to see whether or not you know the word you’re being asked about.
+They’re more fun and a rather complex tool.
+They offer numerous study modes, such as games, spelling, tests, and more.

 In addition to these tools, there are also unit quizzes.
 They check your knowledge from the whole set of lessons to give you an idea, whether you should go through some part of the material again.

-I strongly feel that both the practical and theoretical sides of the course are extremely well prepared and will give you everything you need to learn Italian at the A1 level.
+I strongly feel that both the practical and theoretical sides of the course are extremely well prepared and will give you everything you need to learn Italian.

-The course is really good, and almost certainly the best you’ll find, but that doesn’t make it perfect.
+The courses are really good, and almost certainly the best you’ll find, but that doesn’t make them perfect.

 You may also experience a little bit of information overload with all the vocabulary so intensely added throughout the lessons.
-This is in contrast with resources such as Pimsleur where the instruction can feel tediously slow at times.
+This is in contrast with some other resources where the instruction can feel slow and limited.

 As I have mentioned before, Italy Made Easy isn’t a subscription service.
 To get access to any of the courses offered on the platform, you have to pay a one time fee.